AiXia520/MLWSE/README.md

 3. Run `python lasso_stacking2_ccd.py`, get `CCD datasets MLWSE-L21 results`;

 ### Algorithm Evaluation
 we used six common evaluation metrics to verify the performance including Hamming loss, Accuracy, Ranking loss, F1, Macro-F1 and Micro-F1.
-It has been implemented in `mlmetrics.py`.
+These evaluation metrics have been implemented in `mlmetrics.py`.

 #### Friedman Statistics Evaluation
 We employed the Friedman test to statistically analyze the performance of the different algorithms systematically.
 The detailed Friedman statistics analysis can be found in `result/result_analysis.xls`.
 You can run `plot_friedman.py` to get CD diagrams of the algorithms under each evaluation criterion.